askimed/nf-test/docs/testcases/nextflow_function.md

 # Function Testing

-nf-test allows to test [functions](https://www.nextflow.io/docs/latest/dsl2.html#function) defined in a Nextflow file or defined in `lib`.
+nf-test allows testing of functions](https://www.nextflow.io/docs/latest/dsl2.html#function) that are defined in a Nextflow file or defined in `lib`.
 Please checkout the [CLI](../cli/generate.md) to generate a function test.

 ## Syntax
 ```Groovy